swagger-api/apidom/packages/apidom-ns-asyncapi-2/README.md

 //     (StringElement)
 //     (InfoElement)))

-// => without the plugin the result would be
+// => without the plugin the result would be as follows:
 // (AsyncApi2Element
 //   (MemberElement
 //     (StringElement)